COSC3020/fibonacci-invariants-SamuelGlz-1/README.md

 ----

-As we discussed in class and how form the feedback from last semester: an appropriate fibonacci invariant is to check at the beginning of a recursive call if the main property of fibonacci is maintained.
-The main property is that the new number (n) will be equal to (n-1) + (n-2).
-In my code I have the base cases declared, so we could have the invariant check that the value at any index in the array is equal to the sum of the previous two spots in the array.
+As we discussed in class and how form the feedback from last semester:
+In my code I have the base cases declared, and the invariant for fibonacci will garantee that for the i iteration the code will return the sum for (i-1) + (i-2).
+This is garanteed in my code since it will push the sum of the previous two index values.
+This happens before the recursion is called, garanteeing that the values of i in my array will be correct before the next iteration.